ppereiradev/error-detection-and-correction/README.md

 ## Usage

 Execute first the server, so the client will have who connect with.
-You have to pass the name of the algorithm as argument when running the server.py.
+You need to have two terminal windows opened, both need to have the virtual environment activated.
+Also, you have to pass the name of the algorithm as argument when running the server.py.
 ```bash
 python server.py -a crc
 ```